GitHub Agentic Workflows

 For manual investigation: gh aw audit <run-id>, gh aw logs, inspect .lock.yml.
 See the Debugging Workflows guide for a full walkthrough.

-Enable verbose mode (--verbose), set ACTIONS_STEP_DEBUG = true, or check MCP config (gh aw mcp inspect).
-The DEBUG environment variable activates detailed internal logging for any gh aw command:
+Enable verbose mode (--verbose), set ACTIONS_STEP_DEBUG = true, or inspect MCP config (gh aw mcp inspect).
+The DEBUG environment variable activates detailed internal logging for any gh aw command — output goes to stderr and each line shows the namespace (workflow:compiler), message, and time since the previous entry.
+Common namespaces: cli:compile_command, workflow:compiler, workflow:expression_extraction, parser:frontmatter.
+Wildcards match any suffix.

 Terminal window